 Any automatic seizure detection system, be it a retrospective assistive labelling system or a real-time alert system, needs to be at least as sensitive as a human observer for it to be clinically relevant.
-This sensitivity goal for an automated system is 75% [24][36].
+This sensitivity goal for an automated system is 75% [24,36].
 For false alarm rates equal to or lower than those of human observers the detection system could replace monitoring clinicians.
 For false alarm rates higher than those of human observers the system is not suitable to replace them, but for low enough false alarm rates such a system can be used as data reduction tool which decreases the amount of raw EEG data a human annotator needs to review.
 While unassisted human annotators will review the entirety of all raw EEG data, use of an assistive labelling system allows review of only those EEG segments which the system detects: both, correctly in terms of true positives (actual ictal segments) and incorrectly in form of false positives (false alarms, actual non-ictal segments).
 We call the total amount of raw EEG data composed by all accumulated false positive segments the annotation overhead, and the total duration of raw EEG data defined by all true positives the annotation ground truth.
 In the following section we show that 4 out of the 5 automatic seizure detection systems developed in this challenge could be used to reduce the annotation overhead by up to several orders of magnitude thus substantially decreasing the labelling time burden for human annotators.

-At their lowest false alarm rate levels none of the 5 final submission models reached 75% detection sensitivity thus rendering the developed algorithms unsuitable as real-time alert systems (Fig. 2).
-However, as part of their final solution, team Otameshi and Ids\cpmp introduced an engineering step which added synthetic false alarms (details provided in supplemental information).
-This step included a hyperparameter which allowed for the tuning of sensitivity and FA rate.
-We removed this engineering step for producing the results shown in Figure 2 to be able to assess detection performance at the lowest achievable false alarm rates for all submissions.
-We then added the engineering step back into the final submissions of all 5 teams which allowed an increase in sensitivity to above the 75% level threshold for all submissions except for the one from team AI4MH which is therefore excluded from the following analyses (details provided in supplemental information).
-The total false alarm numbers per 24h obtained by each of these four submissions at 75% sensitivity are shown in Figure 4a and yield the shortest achievable annotation overheads for each automatic seizure detection system as depicted in Figure 3.
+At their lowest false alarm rate levels none of the 5 final submission models reached 75% detection sensitivity thus rendering the developed algorithms unsuitable as real-time alert systems (Fig. 2 (b)).
+However, as part of their final solution, team Otameshi and Ids_cpmp introduced an engineering post-processing step which added synthetic false alarms (details provided in supplemental information).
+This step introduced a hyperparameter which allowed for the tuning of sensitivity and FA rate of the developed models.
+We removed this engineering step for producing the results shown in Fig. 2 to be able to assess detection performance at the lowest achievable false alarm rates for all submissions.
+We then added the engineering step back into the final submissions of all 5 teams which allowed an increase in sensitivity to above the 75% level threshold for all submissions except for the one from team AI4MH which is therefore excluded from the following analyses (detailed reproducible individual descriptions of all solutions including neural network architectures, hyperparameter selection procedures, training and scoring methods, data pre- and post-processing techniques and visual solution flow charts are provided in section III of the supplemental information).
+The total false alarm numbers per 24 h obtained by each of these four submissions at 75% sensitivity are shown in

+Fig. 4a and yield the shortest achievable annotation overheads for each automatic seizure detection system as depicted in Fig. 3.